django/channels/docs/backends.rst

 to ensure good distribution.
 Workers will, however, change server periodically (every five seconds or so) so queued messages should eventually get a response.

-Note that if you change the set of sharding servers you will need to restart all interface servers and workers with the new set before anything works, and any in-flight messages will be lost (even with persistence, some will);
+Note that if you change the set of sharding servers, then you will need to restart all interface servers and workers with the new set before anything works, and any in-flight messages will be lost (even with persistence, some will);
 the consistent hashing model relies on all running clients having the same